If you crave alcohol, it’s likely you are showing signs of alcoholism. However, not everybody who craves alcohol will be alcohol dependent.

 Alcohol cravings are the major reason why those experiencing alcoholism must accept the fact that the only effective way to control their drinking is to drink no alcohol at all.

 One drug that’s been used to effectively reduce alcohol cravings is naltrexone.
 Naltrexone is also used to reduce opiate cravings.
 Naltrexone attaches itself to brain receptors that are stimulated by alcohol.
 Naltrexone inhibits these receptors, and fools the body into thinking that alcohol is being consumed.

 Naltrexone was initially introduced as a means of helping people moderate their alcohol consumption.
 Naltrexone is effective at helping non-alcoholics limit their amount of alcohol they consume during a night out on the town, but, alas, naltrexone is ineffective when it comes to treating alcoholism.

 Why is this so?
 Perhaps because the obsession to consume alcohol felt by those who are alcohol dependent is far too difficult to overcome simply by consuming naltrexone.

 Naltrexone must be consumed 2-3 hours before drinking begins.
 However, those who are alcohol dependent often do not have this amount of time to wait because of powerful cravings.

-If you suffer from alcoholism, the best way to overcome cravings is to undergo a medically assisted detox at a rehab clinic.
+If you suffer from alcoholism, a safe way to overcome cravings is to undergo a medically assisted detox at a rehab clinic.
 Residential rehab means you are removed from your drinking environment.
 This is advantageous because it means you will be removed from addiction triggers that enable cravings.